paradigmxyz/reth/CONTRIBUTING.md

 The [dev Telegram][dev-tg] is available for any concerns you may have that are not covered in this guide.

+If you contribute to this project, your contributions will be made to the project under both Apache 2.0 and the MIT license.

 ### Code of Conduct

 The Reth project adheres to the [Rust Code of Conduct][rust-coc].
 This code of conduct describes the _minimum_ behavior expected from all contributors.